-NO. ITEM SUBJECT AND DESCRIPTION
+NO. ITEM SUBJECT AND DESCRIPTION ACTION

-ACTION

-- 1. Roll Call - 2.
-Public Comments
+1. Roll Call

-This item has a two minute per speaker time limit.
-If you have a report to present, please give your copies to the Clerk of the Board.

-Action would approve the November 2, 2023 Executive Committee meeting Minutes.
+- 2. Public Comments This item has a two minute per speaker time limit.
+If you have a report to present, please give your copies to the Clerk of the Board. - 3.
+Approval of Minutes Action would approve the November 2, 2023 Executive Committee meeting Minutes.